Erhard Brielmaier: History

-The generation of Brielmaier artists following their grandfather, Erhard Brielmaier, include: Thomasita Fessler, who was born Majella Nicola Fessler on February 23, 1912 and died April 1, 2005.
-Sr. Thomasita established the art department at Cardinal Stritch College, becoming the chair of the art department and founding the Studio San Damiano based on her philosophy of "Nature is God's art and art is man's nature" as well as the Brielmaier tradition of, "A child who learns to create will not destroy."
+The next generation of artists, grandchildren of Erhard Brielmaier, includes Sr. Thomasita Fessler, who was born Majella Nicola Fessler (February 23, 1912 –April 1, 2005).
+She established and chaired the art department at Cardinal Stritch College, and she founded the Studio San Damiano based on her philosophy that "Nature is God's art and art is man's nature."
+Another maxim of the Brielmaier tradition states, "A child who learns to create will not destroy."

-Carl (Mary) R. Brielmaier (grandson of Erhard) continued the church painting tradition.
-Carl was born May 12, 1892.
-He left his immediate family before a teen and studied with Clothilde Brielmaier.
-Carl was known to use many different names within his life and work, including the name Erhard so the extent of artwork credited to him is variable.
-Much of the church painting he is known to have created is within the Midwestern United States, mostly in Wisconsin, Michigan, and Ohio.
-Carl Brielmaier passed down the family's art tradition to his daughter, Rose Brielmaier.
+Another grandchild, Carl R. Brielmaier, continued the church painting tradition.
+Born on May 12, 1892, he left his immediate family as a youngster and studied with his aunt Clothilde Brielmaier.
+He used different names within his life and work, including the name Erhard, so the works credited to him are at times uncertain.
+His church paintings are to be found primarily in Wisconsin, Michigan, and Ohio.
+The family's art tradition continues with his daughter, Rose Brielmaier.

-He died in Milwaukee, Wisconsin, and is buried at Calvary Cemetery in Milwaukee, where both the historic Gothic Revival style gate house and Romanesque chapel were designed by him.
+Erhard Brielmaier died in Milwaukee in 1917 and was buried there at Calvary Cemetery, for which he designed both the Gothic Revival style Gate House and neo-Romanesque Chapel.